konsultaner/connectanum-dart/README.md

 # connectanum-dart

-This is a wamp client implementation for dart or flutter projects
+This is a wamp client implementation for dart or flutter projects.